nion-software/nionswift-instrumentation-kit/docs/scanning.rst

 How does scanning interact with Nion Swift and plug-ins?
 --------------------------------------------------------
-Most scans, whether continuous or not, send their resulting data into Nion Swift via a data channel.
+Acquisition threads send their data into Nion Swift via a data channel.
 Unless otherwise configured, a data channel will feed into a reusable data item which can be displayed in the user interface.

-There is currently no mechanism whereby a plug-in or script using the scan device can exclude actions from another plug-in or script.
+There is currently no mechanism whereby a plug-in or script using the scan device can exclude actions from other plug-ins or scripts.
 Access is managed by convention and the user not running conflicting applications simultaneously.

 How does scanning interact with Python threads?
 -----------------------------------------------